Numerous fixtures use the CXB3590 COBs from CREE.

-For this review I will focus on Canagrow and on CF Grow, because they do it best.
+For this review I will focus on CF Grow (AKA Canagrow), because they do it best.

 Canagrow CREE CXB3590 COB Lights Comparison Table